 Originally two old houses owned by the Frankston Council, were transported from their original site near Frankston Station, joined together and became the Pro-shop and Manager’s residence at the course for more than 25 years.

-Older residents well remember Dot and John Spencer who managed the Pro-shop at the old course and then at Centenary park for more than two years, before Pat and Frank Doolan took over for the next 18 years.
+Older residents well remember Dot and Jim Spencer who managed the Pro-shop at the old course and then at Centenary park for more than two years, before Pat and Frank Doolan took over for the next 18 years.

 Since the mid 1980s, the City of Frankston has invested thousands of dollars on continual upgrading of the course and appointed a special sub-committee to recommend new works.
 A ten year master plan in 1986 saw many improvements including a reticulation system, drainage works, dams, and upgrading and resewing of fairways.